 No One Knows for Sure What Stocks Will Do in this New Decade.
 But These Two Global Megatrends are Clear.
 Here’s How to Invest in Them.

 Wall Street is always making predictions.
-But this time of year they really come out of the woodwork and reveal beyond a shadow of a doubt how much they don’t know.
+And those predictions often reveal beyond a shadow of a doubt how much they don’t know.

 Of course, no one can predict the future.
 Too much depends on events that are completely unknowable.
 We can guess.
 But that’s all.
 To be fair, Wall Street prognosticators have no choice but to put their lack of knowledge of the future on display because their marketing departments demand it.
 Then we have to listen to it, every year.

-When looking ahead to this year and this decade, instead of pretending I have predictive powers that I do not, I’d rather be honest about what I know and don’t know.
+When looking ahead to the next year and the next decade, instead of pretending I have predictive powers that I do not, I’d rather be honest about what I know and don’t know.
 For example, I have no idea what the weather will be in 10 days.
-It might snow or it could be 60 degrees like it was the other day.
+It might rain and start to feel like fall or it could be 85 degrees like it was the other day.
 I have no idea.
-But I do know that the weather will trend warmer as we move toward spring.
+But I do know that the weather will trend colder as we move toward winter.

 In a similar vein, I don’t know what will be driving the market up or down in six months.
 Even if I make an educated guess, an unforeseen event could swoop in and change everything.
 But I am confident that certain pronounced trends will still be in place for the rest of the year and decade.
 For example, I know the population will still be getting older.